corona10/FoodDataSet/README.md

 # Download
 #### Github is limited to upload all data set, so we decide to upload to external storage.
-#### Byt we don't have enough server to provide this data.
+#### But we don't have enough server to provide this data.
 So we linked it to Google drive.
 #### If anybody want to add download link, please contact to us.

 | Download Link | MD5  |